microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-mplab/README.md

 In this demo,

 * AC input to be measured is fed to the voltage stepdown circuit.
-* Stepped down AC voltage is fed to the ADC +ve channel after offset voltage addition as shown in waveform in Fig 2  and reference offset voltage is given as input to the -ve channel of the ADC.
+* Stepped down AC voltage is fed to the ADC +ve channel after offset voltage addition as shown in waveform in Fig. 2  and reference offset voltage is given as input to the -ve channel of the ADC.

 <p align="center">
   <img width=auto height=auto src="images/waveform.png">
   <br>Fig. 2: Waveform of AC signal input to the MCU<br>
 </p>

-* Periodic interrupt is used as a trigger for the ADC to start the conversion for every 500 microsecs delay.
+* Periodic interrupt is used as a trigger for the ADC to start the conversion for every 500 μs delay.
 * After capturing the required number of samples, RMS voltage is calculated using the captured sampled result and the formulae used for calculation is

 <p align="center">